Redan

 Redan has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As per AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, the estimated population of Redan as of February 2026 is around 3,098.
-This figure represents an increase of 98 people from the 2021 Census count of 3,000 residents.
-The change is inferred from AreaSearch's estimation of the resident population at 2,988 in June 2024, following examination of the latest ERP data release by the ABS, along with an additional 42 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Redan is around 3,098, reflecting an increase of 98 people since the 2021 Census.
+This increase represents a growth rate of approximately 3.3%.
+The change in population is inferred from AreaSearch's estimation of resident population at 2,988 following examination of the latest ERP data release by the ABS in June 2024, and an additional 42 validated new addresses since the Census date.
 This results in a population density ratio of 1,408 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-The primary driver for this growth was overseas migration, contributing approximately 97% of overall population gains during recent periods.
+Overseas migration contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the Victorian State Government's Regional/LGA projections from 2023, adjusting them using weighted aggregation methods to derive population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, a significant population increase is forecasted for the top quartile of locations outside capital cities, including Redan.
-Based on aggregated SA2-level projections, the suburb is expected to grow by 816 persons by the year 2041, reflecting an overall increase of 22.1% over the 17-year period.
+For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+By 2041, the suburb of Redan is forecasted to grow by 824 persons based on aggregated SA2-level projections, reflecting an increase of approximately 23.1% in total over the 17-year period.

 Frequently Asked Questions - Population